-I hunt—for undomesticated plants.
-Even though I have a substantial vegetable garden that supplies my family with a steady supply of fresh, frozen, and canned corn, beans, onions, carrots, lettuce, spinach, potatoes, tomatoes, and more, I still forage for wild salad plants.
+I hunt for undomesticated plants.
+Even though I have a substantial vegetable garden, which supplies my family with a steady supply of fresh, frozen, and canned corn, beans, onions, carrots, lettuce, spinach, potatoes, tomatoes, I still forage for wild salad plants.

 I can’t imagine doing otherwise.
-I do what one person described to me as “unnecessary” because it’s fun!
+Because it's fun, I do what one person described to me as “unnecessary.”
 Wild plants are very nutritious, they taste good, and they are free.
 If variety truly is the spice of life, then why not let a wild plant spice up my life a bit?

 Wild food salad plants can be divided into three categories—main ingredients, substitutes, and garnishes.
 A "main ingredient" plays the same role as lettuce or spinach would in most salads.
 My favorite wild food to use as a main ingredient is chickweed.

 According to the Flora of West Virginia, the name “chickweed” can be applied to nine different plants representing five genera.
 The differences in the texture, taste, and appearance of these different chickweeds are important.
 Some are fuzzy while others are smooth.
 Their taste varies from tasteless to slightly bitter to slightly sweet.
 Some are larger and more common than others, but none has ever been reported to be poisonous.

 Two chickweeds are abundant, slightly sweet, and tender.
 Common chickweed (Stellaria media) is considered to be a weed and occurs in abundance in sunny cultivated and disturbed areas.
 My vegetable garden is besieged by it.